ARM-software/abi-aa/aaelf64/aaelf64.rst

 ILP32 Beta
 ----------

-This document is a beta proposal for ILP32 extensions to ELF for AArch64.
+This document includes a beta proposal for ILP32 extensions to ELF for AArch64.
-All significant ILP32 changes are highlighted in yellow.

 Feedback welcome through your normal channels.